SiliconLabs/wisun-br-linux/DBUS.md

-Destroy all (L)GTKs except the current active one (and potentially the next key), reduce the current (or next) key's lifetime, and add a new key, as descibed in the Wi-SUN FAN specification section 6.5.2.5.
+Destroy all (L)GTKs except the current active one (and potentially the next key), reduce the current (or next) key's lifetime, and add a new key, as described in the Wi-SUN FAN specification section 6.5.2.5.

 - `ay`: Explicit key to add as the new GTK (for testing), or 0 length array to generate a random key